-- Investment in Capital Assets, Net of Related Debt: This component of net position consists of capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted: This component of net position consists of contributed assets whose use is restricted through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments, or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted: This component of net position consists of net position that does not meet the definition of "restricted" or "investment in capital assets, net of related debt."
+- Investment in Capital Assets, Net of Related Debt: This component of net position consists of capital assets, net of accumulated depreciation, right-to-use assets net of accumulated amortization, and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings, and outstanding lease obligations that are attributable to the acquisition, construction, or improvement of those assets. - Restricted: This component of net position consists of contributed assets whose use is restricted through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments, or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted: This component of net position consists of net position that does not meet the definition of "restricted" or "investment in capital assets, net of related debt."